-Some of the clinical conditions that The Shoulder HemiCAP® system and the OVO® and OVOMotion® with Inlay Glenoid Shoulder Arthroplasty System are used to treat, are:
+Some of the clinical conditions that the Stay Active® Shoulder HemiCAP® system and the anatomic OVO® / OVOMotion® with Inlay Glenoid Shoulder Arthroplasty Systems are used to treat, are:

 - Avascular Necrosis (AVN)

 The combination of an nonspherical humeral head implant and inlay glenoid has shown to be effective in not only active and younger patients but in all of those with glenohumeral arthritis even those facing posterior subluxation and bone erosion.
 This revolutionary stemless total shoulder system closely replicates native patient anatomy and provides equal or better pain relief and superior range of motion compared to traditional total shoulder replacements. *Data on file at Arthrosurface.